citrix/monitoring-api/docs/index.md

 ##Data Access Security

-If you choose to use SSL, you must configure SSL on all Delivery Controllers in the site; you cannot use a mixture of SSL and non-SSL.
+If you choose to use TLS, you must configure TLS on all Delivery Controllers in the site; you cannot use a mixture of TLS and non-TLS.

-To secure Monitor Service endpoints using SSL, you must perform the following configuration.
+To secure Monitor Service endpoints using TLS, you must perform the following configuration.
 Some steps need to be done only once per site, others must be run from every machine hosting the Monitor Service in the site.
 The steps are described below.

 ***Part 1: Certificate registration with the system***

 1. Create a certificate using a trusted certificate manager.
-The certificate must be associated with the port on the machine that you wish to use for OData SSL.
+The certificate must be associated with the port on the machine that you wish to use for OData TLS.

-2. Configure the Monitor Service to use this port for SSL communication.
+2. Configure the Monitor Service to use this port for TLS communication.
 The steps depend on your environment and how this works with certificates.
 The following example shows how to configure port 449:

 -   Associate the certificate with a port: